NormaLyte donates 10% of Pure sales to Dysautonomia International.

 Lobbying For Additional Government Funding

-In the United States, Dysautonomia International supports an overall increase in funding to National Institutes of Health (NIH).
-Within NIH, we support an increase in the resources allocated to research grants relevant to autonomic disorders and to the NIH's own experts on autonomic disorders within the National Institute of Neurological Disorders and Stroke.
-We are partnering with dysautonomia advocacy groups in other countries to push for increased funding in Europe, Australia and Asia.
+Dysautonomia International supports an overall increase in funding to National Institutes of Health (NIH).
+Within NIH, we support an increase in intramural and extramural research funding to study autonomic disorders.
+We are partnering with dysautonomia advocacy groups in other countries to push for increased funding abroad.